 - Users are authenticated using their ActiveState single sign-on account

 - Shared files are stored on the ActiveState server.

 - Changes made by users are propagated to the ActiveState server

 - The ActiveState server then re-propogates those changes to other authenticated users accessing that file

-So try it out and let us know what you think.
+So try it out by creating a free account on the ActiveState Platform and let us know what you think.